 ABOUT

-Her recent premiere of "small tenderness" at Tanglewood's Festival of Contemporary Music was described by the Boston Globe as an exhibition of "artful vocal writing [that] ranges from percussive whispers to glinting, pure-voiced lines that [...] blended elegantly into the roiling cauldron of strings."
-Ania has received recognition and fellowships from ASCAP, the American Opera Project, Copland House, Tanglewood, the Boston New Music Initiative, and the I-Park Foundation, and has been privileged to have worked with the New Fromm players, the Grossman Ensemble, DanceWorks Chicago, the Mannes American Composers Ensemble (MACE), the Daedalus and Mivos string quartets, Sō Percussion, the TAK Ensemble, and the International Contemporary Emsemble, among others.
+Described by the Boston Globe as exhibiting “artful vocal writing [that] ranges from percussive whispers to glinting, pure-voiced lines,” Ania’s work has been heard across four continents and recognized by the American Opera Project, ASCAP, Copland House, Tanglewood, the Boston New Music Initiative, and the I-Park Foundation.
+She was the 2024 Composer-in-Residence at the Chelsea Music Festival and her music has been presented at many other festivals and conferences, including PASIC, SEAMUS, CHIMEfest, Tanglewood, the Research on Contemporary Composition Conference, ISCM's Virtual Collaboration Series, Tage Neuer Musik in Regensburg, and the Red Note New Music Festival.
+Since 2022, she is a member of the Polish Composers Union.
+Ania's music has been performed by many leading ensembles and artists, including the New Fromm players, the Grossman Ensemble, Dal Niente, the Mannes American Composers Ensemble (MACE), the Daedalus and Mivos string quartets, Sō Percussion, the TAK Ensemble, and the International Contemporary Emsemble, among others.

 Together with pianist Eunmi Ko, they started an initiative called The Music She Writes, a series of four virtual concerts featuring 25 works by Asian female composers.
 This project aims to highlight the diversity and significance of music by a very large, yet underrepresented community.